relimitgmbh/markdown-builder/README.md

 Paragraphs and Line Breaks
 --------------------------

-The two most important elements when working with Markdown Builder are block elements and span elements\.
-Block elements are separated from each other by a blank line and render as a paragraph\.
+The two most important elements when working with Markdown Builder are block elements and span elements.
+Block elements are separated from each other by a blank line and render as a paragraph.

 ### Java Code